hockenmaier/voicequery/README.md

 Under "webapp" you will find the react app for the frontend of the application.
 See that folder's readme for a list of available scripts

-Under "nltk-experiments" you will find several NLP scrip'ts using they python nltk library
+Under "nltk-experiments" you will find several NLP scripts using they python nltk library